redbadger/awesome-badger/chriswhealy/hieroglyphy/keywords/README.md

 ## undefined

 ***Q:*** What does JavaScript return if you access a non-existent array element?<br>
-***A:*** `undefined`
+***A:*** The keyword `undefined`

 Using our close-to-minimal alphabet, we can obtain the keyword `undefined` by accessing element `0` of an empty array: `[][0]`.

 Further to this, we know that integer `0` can be encoded as `+[]`, so we can get `undefined` from `[][+[]]`.

-If we now concatenate this value to an empty list, we can convert the reserved word into the string `'undefined'`, from which we can then extract the individual letters:
+If we now concatenate this value to an empty list, we can convert the keyword `undefined` into the string `'undefined'`, from which we can then extract the individual letters:

 ```javascript
 // Access element zero of an empty array